 Saturday, April 10, 2010

 After a near perfect night camping, we were up early again so that Dave and I could hike down to Cottonwood Hill from the end of the 4×4 trail.
 On our way down we passed a number of grooves carved into the rock from the cables used to drag the wagons up the hills.
+(I later learned that these were actually created by the early Jeeps driving this route.)

 View of Aladdin’s Lamp along the way.